 More advanced VAE-based anomaly detection might involve:

 In summary, VAEs provide a versatile toolkit for anomaly and OOD detection by learning a model of normal data.
 The choice of anomaly score, whether based on reconstruction error, latent space properties, or the ELBO itself, along with careful model design and threshold selection, are significant for achieving effective performance in practice.
-Understanding these nuances allows engineers and researchers to adapt VAEs to a wide array of detection scenarios.
+Understanding these details allows engineers and researchers to adapt VAEs to a wide array of detection scenarios.